reidev275/ReducingDeveloperFriction/slides/index.md

-﻿- title : Reducing Developer Friction
+﻿- title : A Developer's journey from OO to FP
 - description : A Developer's journey from OO to FP
 - author : Reid Evans
 - theme : Simple